x

 Is Feel Free Addictive?

-It can be.
-While not everyone will develop a dependence, kratom has been linked to documented cases of addiction, withdrawal, and even emergency room visits.
+Not everyone who tries Feel Free will develop dependence, but some ingredients (particularly kratom) have been linked to tolerance, withdrawal, and addiction-related concerns.
+Kratom has been linked to documented cases of addiction, withdrawal, and even emergency room visits.
 Kava, while milder, can increase the risk of harm, especially for people with liver conditions or a history of substance use.

 Who Should Avoid Feel Free?